An Open Letter to Green New Dealers

 Fifth, your means of paying for all of this is to simply print currency and to heck with inflation and the national debt.
 This financial recklessness comes out of your interpretation of “modern monetary theory,” a school of thought that I suspect you may not understand as well as you think you do.
 It has been fiercely criticized by just about every mainstream economist who has offered an opinion (e.g., Paul Krugman, Larry Summers, Ken Rogoff, and Scott Sumner), and even by the leftists at Jacobin magazine.
 Ironically, your reply to this criticism is that neoliberal economists have been wrong before about a lot of things, so we shouldn’t defer to them to now.
 Has it occurred to you, however, that this is the exact same argument that climate deniers use in the scientific arena (scientists have been wrong before about a lot of things in the past, so they shouldn’t be deferred to now)?
 I suggest that if you want to take seriously the consensus of experts (and you should), you don’t do so only when it’s politically convenient.
 Otherwise, you show yourselves to be no different than your opponents.

 Sixth, it might surprise you to learn that I agree that, per economist Dani Rodrik, there’s a strong theoretical case for using industrial policy to facilitate the development of zero-carbon technologies (a defining characteristic of the Green New Deal), especially when undertaken explicitly.
 My hair stands up, however, when I learn that you propose to do this via “democratic and participatory processes that are inclusive of and led by frontline and vulnerable communities and workers to plan, implement, and administer the Green New Deal mobilization at the local level.”
 How would that work exactly?
 We don’t have any examples of industrial policy done through democratic and participatory mechanisms.
 They’re typically done by technocratic elites serving in agencies with a high degree of bureaucratic insulation.
 In the United States, for instance, the best example is DARPA.
-Forgive me if I’m skeptical about complex, technical planning exercises undertaken in this fashion.
+Forgive me if I’m skeptical about complex, technical planning exercises by front-line activists undertaken in this fashion.

 I’ve seen all of this before.
 When zealots of whatever stripe enter the realm of public policy, they almost invariably gravitate towards the weakest arguments, the dodgiest data, the most problematic theories, and the most dubious but convenient set of assumptions.
 That’s because the ends are so morally compelling (to them) that their interest in engaging in due diligence regarding arguments they desperately want to believe naturally flies out the window.
 If you don’t have a skeptical mind when you encounter arguments that you want to believe, you’re going find yourself believing a whole lot of politically convenient nonsense.